Introduction

 Childhood at Bridport

-On 12 August 1874, Edward witnessed the attempted rape of a thirteen-year-old girl named Lavinia Knight in the fields between Bridport and Symondsbury as she walked home from work.
-Edward’s evidence helped to convict the attacker, who was later sentenced to two years hard labour.[1]
+On 12 August 1874, Edward witnessed the attempted rape of a thirteen-year-old girl named Lavinia Knight as she walked home from work through the fields between Bridport and Symondsbury.
+His testimony helped to convict the attacker, who was sentenced to two years hard labour.[1]

-Edward became a journeyman baker by trade.
-In April 1881, he was a bread moulder living in the household of a baker named William Bryant at Dowlish Wake.
+Edward eventually left Bridport and became a journeyman baker.
+By April 1881, he was a bread moulder living in the household of a baker named William Bryant at Dowlish Wake.

 On 19 April 1882, he married Mary Jane Edwards, a baker’s daughter, at Bridport parish church.
-Edward was twenty-five, and Mary was four years older.
-Mary had an eight-year-old son, Harold, born out of wedlock.
+Edward was twenty-five, while Mary was four years older.
+Mary had an illegitimate eight-year-old son, Harold, who lived with Edward and Mary until he enlisted in the Coldstream Guards in 1893.

 Edward and Mary’s first child, Hilda Emma, was born at Cheriton Bishop, Somerset, on 6 January 1884.